 John: And when you said it's a childish feud... it really is a childish feud?

-- On Everybody Hates Chris, Chris imagines his mother slapping him into next week by showing the family at dinner with him missing.
+- Chris imagines his mother slapping him into next week by showing the family at dinner with him missing.
 When asked where he is, his mother answers she "slapped him into next week.
 He'll be back on Tuesday"

-- In How I Met Your Mother, whenever anyone asked Barney what his job was, he'd only respond with a dismissive "Heh, please."
+- Whenever anyone asked Barney what his job was, he'd only respond with a dismissive "Heh, please."
 In the final season, it's revealed that Please is literally his job title, and his job description is an acrostic of it.
 Provide Legal Exculpation And Sign Everything.

 - On Frasier, the title character's devious agent brags about her relationship with the station's negotiator.